zacharybanken/zacharybanken.github.io/_posts/2025-02-20-plotly-test.md

 author: zachary
 ---

-This is a test
+This is a test of plotly on my site!

-this is a test 2

 <iframe src="{{ "/assets/plots/interactive_plot.html" | relative_url }}" width="100%" height="500px"></iframe>